Elections in New Zealand: Electoral roll

 The electoral roll consists of a register of all enrolled voters, organised (primarily alphabetically by surname) within electorates.
 All persons who meet the requirements for voting must by law register on the electoral roll, even if they do not intend to vote.
 Although eligible voters must be enrolled, voting in New Zealand elections is not compulsory.

-To be eligible to enrol, a person must be 18 years or older, a New Zealand citizen or permanent resident and have lived in New Zealand for one or more years without leaving the country (with some exceptions).
+To be eligible to enrol, a person must be 18 years or older, a New Zealand citizen or non-citizen "resident for electoral purposes" that "has at some time resided continuously in New Zealand for a period of not less than 1 year" according to the Electoral Act 1993 and Electoral Amendment Act 2025.
 People can provisionally enrol to vote once they turn 17, with them being automatically enrolled on their 18th birthday.

 The Registrar of Births Deaths and Marriages automatically notifies a person's death to the Electoral Commission so they may be removed from the roll.
 An enrolment update campaign is conducted prior to every local and general election in order to keep the roll up to date, identifying any voters who have failed to update their address or cannot be found.

 The roll records the name, address and stated occupation of all voters, although individual electors can apply for "unpublished" status on the roll in special circumstances, such as when having their details printed in the electoral roll could threaten their personal safety.
 The roll is "public information" meaning it can be used for legitimate purposes such as selecting people for jury service but it can be abused especially by marketing companies who use the electoral roll to send registered voters unsolicited advertising mail.
 According to Elections New Zealand, "having the printed electoral rolls available for the public to view is a part of the open democratic process of New Zealand".
 The Electoral Commission, in their report on the 2017 general election, recommended that roll sales be discontinued for anything other than electoral purposes.